 Hiring and Retaining in Logistics Statistics

-Maintaining a steady workforce is key in helping logistics businesses keep up with growing demand.
+Maintaining a steady workforce is key to helping logistics businesses keep up with growing demand.
 However, while the situation has somewhat stabilized since its peak in 2021, worker shortages continue to plague the logistics sector in 2025.
-The challenges continue after the onboarding process, with high staff turnover rates persisting across many sectors in the industry.
+The challenges continue after the onboarding process, too, with high staff turnover rates persisting across many sectors in the industry.

 We’ve rounded up some key stats about the hiring and retention landscape in the logistics industry below to help you understand what issues businesses are currently facing.